Diurnality: Other environmental influences

 Diurnality has shown to be an evolutionary trait in many animal species, with diurnality mostly reappearing in many lineages.
 Other environmental factors like ambient temperature, food availability, and predation risk can all influence whether an animal will evolve to be diurnal, or if their effects are strong enough, then mask over their circadian rhythm, changing their activity patterns to becoming diurnal.
 All three factors often involve one another, and animals need to be able to find a balance between them if they are to survive and thrive.

 Ambient temperature has been shown to affect and even convert nocturnal animals to diurnality as it is a way for them to conserve metabolic energy.
 Nocturnal animals are often energetically challenged due to being most active in the nighttime when ambient temperatures are lower than through the day, and so they lose a lot of energy in the form of body heat.
 According to the circadian thermos-energetics (CTE) hypothesis, animals that are expending more energy than they are taking in (through food and sleep) will be more active in the light cycle, meaning they will be more active in the day.
 This has been shown in studies done on small nocturnal mice in a laboratory setting.
 When they were placed under a combination of enough cold and hunger stress, they converted to diurnality through temporal niche switching, which was expected.
 Another similar study that involved energetically challenging small mammals showed that diurnality is most beneficial when the animal has a sheltered location to rest in, reducing heat loss.
 Both studies concluded that nocturnal mammals do change their activity patterns to be more diurnal when energetically stressed (due to heat loss and limited food availability), but only when predation is also limited, meaning the risks of predation are less than the risk of freezing or starving to death.

-In plants
+Plants

-Many plants are diurnal or nocturnal, depending on the time period when the most effective pollinators, i.e., insects, visit the plant.
+Many plants are diurnal or nocturnal in the opening and closing of their flowers.
 Most angiosperm plants are visited by various insects, so the flower adapts its phenology to the most effective pollinators.
-Thus, the effectiveness of relative diurnal or nocturnal species of insects affects the diurnal or nocturnal nature of the plants they pollinate, causing in some instances an adjustment of the opening and closing cycles of the plants.
 For example, the baobab is pollinated by fruit bats and starts blooming in late afternoon; the flowers are dead within twenty-four hours.

 In technology operations

-Services that alternate between high and low utilization in a daily cycle are described as being diurnal.
-Many websites have the most users during the day and little utilization at night, or vice versa.
-Operations planners can use this cycle to plan, for example, maintenance that needs to be done when there are fewer users on the web site.
+Human activities of everyday life that alternate between high and low rates in a daily cycle are described as being diurnal.
+Commuters travel at certain times of day, and public transport is scheduled to suit.
+Many websites have more users during the day and fewer at night, or vice versa.
+Operations planners can use this cycle to plan, for example, maintenance that needs to be done when there are fewer users.